-Intimidation/Harassment/Harassing communications toward staff is defined by activity or actions performed with intent to deliberately place a student in fear of bodily injury or other substantial physical or emotional discomfort (includes sexual harassment, verbal abuse, threatening, bullying, menacing, wanton endangerment, stalking, and harassing communications).
-Any of the aforementioned behaviors apply, even if performed with electronic devices.
+Intimidation/Harassment/Harassing communications toward student is defined by activity or actions performed with intent to deliberately place a student in fear of bodily injury or other substantial physical or emotional discomfort (includes sexual harassment, verbal abuse, threatening, bullying, menacing, wanton en-

-- Consequences may include placement in an inschool suspension program, a one- to three-day suspension, or a six- to ten-day suspension with a parent/guardian conference. - Law enforcement officials may be notified by local school administration. - A referral may be made to Student Due Process (485-3335). - Referral to an alternative placement could be initiated. - Legal action will be initiated when appropriate.
+- Consequences may include placement in an inschool suspension program, a one- to three-day suspension, or a six- to ten-day suspension with a parent/guardian conference. - Law enforcement officials may be notified by local school administration. - A referral may be made to Student Relations (485-3335). - Referral to an alternative placement could be initiated. - Legal action will be initiated when appropriate.